divyamishra1908/Bookverse/README.md

 ### The purpose of this book recommendation system is to predict buyer’s interest and recommend books to them accordingly.

 # Properties:
-### "Recommend_NEW" can take into account many parameters like book content and book quality by filtering user reviews.
+### "Bookverse" can take into account many parameters like book content and book quality by filtering user reviews.

 ## Functionalities and Features: